aarnphm/morph/docs/content/SRS/SRS.md

 > [!IMPORTANT] OER-RIAS1
 >
-> `tinymorph` inference server should provide an OpenAI-compatible endpoints.
+> `morph` inference server should provide an OpenAI-compatible endpoints.

 Rationale: The inference server must offer an OpenAI-compatible endpoint to ensure a handshake with the web interface.
 This server can also be accessed with any other tools that accept OpenAI-compatible endpoints.